Azure-Samples/azure-spring-apps-samples/config-client-polling/README.md

 1. Create a public repo that only has the provided `application.yml` file

-1. Using the URI of that repo, configure Azure Spring Cloud to pull config from it
+1. Using the URI of that repo, configure Azure Spring Apps to pull config from it

     ```bash
     az spring-cloud config-server git set --name <service name> --uri <my config git repo>